Subtitles and Transcript

-0:11 So, ladies and gentlemen, at TED we talk a lot about leadership and how to make a movement.
+0:11 Ladies and gentlemen, at TED we talk a lot about leadership and how to make a movement.
 So let's watch a movement happen, start to finish, in under three minutes and dissect some lessons from it.

 0:35 Now, notice that the leader embraces him as an equal.
-So, now it's not about the leader anymore; it's about them, plural.
+Now it's not about the leader anymore; it's about them, plural.
 Now, there he is calling to his friends.
 Now, if you notice that the first follower

 0:45 is actually an underestimated form of leadership in itself.
 It takes guts to stand out like that.
 The first follower is what transforms a lone nut into a leader.
 (Laughter) (Applause)